Hoarseness & voice problems

 - Overusing your voice by talking or singing too loud or too long.
 You might find you’re hoarse after cheering during a football game, or after speaking to a large group without using a microphone.

 - Gastroesophageal reflux disease (GERD), gastric reflux, or heartburn.
 When stomach acid flows back up into your throat, it can irritate the tissues.
-In people with gastric reflux [HYPERLINK TO PAGE], stomach acid rises all the way up to the throat and voice box, and irritates the vocal folds.
+In people with gastric reflux, stomach acid rises all the way up to the throat and voice box, and irritates the vocal folds.

 - Growths or cysts on the vocal folds.